sabin5105/sabin5105/README.md

 Passionate about Data-science, backend developer from SEOUL🇰🇷 but born in baltimore🇺🇸

-- 🔭 I founded Music curation company 'Music on place'
+- 🔭 founder of Music curation company 'Music on place'
 - 🌱 I’m currently learning Datascience
 - 👯 I’m looking to collaborate on anybody!!
 - 🤔 I’m looking for help with Pandas